abs-lang/abs/docs/types/array.md

 ### diff_symmetric(array)

-Computes the [symmetric difference](https://en.wikipedia.org/wiki/Symmetric_difference) between 2 arrays (elements that are only on either of the 2):
+Computes the [symmetric difference](https://en.wikipedia.org/wiki/Symmetric_difference) between 2 arrays, returning elements that are only in one of the arrays:

 ```py
 [1, 2, 3].diff([]) # [1, 2, 3]